-- a.
-Add new Subparagraph 9.10.1.1 as follows: - § 9.10.1.1 The Architect will perform no more than one (1) inspection to determine whether the Work or designated portion thereof has attained Final Completion in accordance with the Contract Documents.
-Owner is entitled to reimbursement from Contractor for amounts paid to the Architect for any additional inspections. - b.
-Delete Subparagraph 9.10.2 and replace it with the following: - § 9.10.2 As used herein, "Final Completion" shall require final payment and payment of any remaining retained percentage only if: (1) the proper and full completion of all of the Work, including but not limited to satisfactory operation of all equipment and systems and completion or correction of all punch list items, (2) delivery of all maintenance and operations manuals, the as-built drawings required by Section 3.11, and all warranties and guarantees (and assignments thereof) as required by the Contract Documents; (3) delivery of all documentation confirming and conveying any warranties, such as manufacturer's warranties or specific Subcontractor warranties; (4) issuance of all final and unconditional approvals and certificates required from any authorities with jurisdiction over the Work, including final and unconditional certificates of occupancy (subject only to the provisions of Section 9.8.1.1 above); (5) removal of all rubbish, tools, scaffolding and surplus materials on the site and correction of all property damage that is the responsibility of Contractor pursuant to the Contract Documents; (6) delivery of final as-built survey of the Work as situated on the site; (7) delivery of executed releases (effective upon receipt of final payment) signed by all Subcontractors who may be entitled to a claim against Owner or the Project; (8) delivery of an executed release signed by Contractor discharging and waiving all claims, damages, causes of action, and/or suits which Contractor may have against Owner or Owner's property relating to the Project or the Work effective upon receipt of the final payment; (9) an affidavit that payrolls, bills for materials and equipment, and other indebtedness connected with the Work for which the Owner or the Owner's property might be responsible or encumbered (less amounts withheld by Owner) have been paid or otherwise satisfied; (10) a certificate evidencing that insurance required by the Contract Documents to remain in force after final payment is currently in effect and will not be canceled or allowed to expire until at least 30 days' prior written notice has been given to the Owner; (11) a written statement that the Contractor knows of no substantial reason that the insurance will not be renewable to cover the period required by the Contract Documents; (12) consent of surety, if any, to final payment; and (13), if required by the Owner, other data establishing payment or satisfaction of obligations, such as receipts, releases and waivers of liens, claims, security interests or encumbrances arising out of the Contract, to the extent and in such form as may be designated by the Owner.
+Add new Subparagraph 9.10.1.1 as follows: a.

+§ 9.10.1.1 The Architect will perform no more than one (1) inspection to determine whether the Work or designated portion thereof has attained Final Completion in accordance with the Contract Documents.
+Owner is entitled to reimbursement from Contractor for amounts paid to the Architect for any additional inspections.

+b.
+Delete Subparagraph 9.10.2 and replace it with the following:

+§ 9.10.2 As used herein, "Final Completion" shall mean and require and neither final payment nor any remaining retained percentage shall become due until (1) the proper and full completion of all of the Work, including but not limited to satisfactory operation of all equipment and systems and completion or correction of all punch list items, (2) delivery of all maintenance and operations manuals, the as-built drawings required by Section 3.11 of these General Conditions, and all warranties and guarantees (and assignments thereof) as required by the Contract Documents; (3) issuance of all final and unconditional approvals and certificates required from any authorities with jurisdiction over the Work, including final and unconditional certificates of occupancy (subject only to the provisions of Section 9.8.1.1 above); (4) removal of all rubbish, tools, scaffolding and surplus materials on the site and correction of all property damage that is the responsibility of Contractor pursuant to the Contract Documents; (5) delivery of final as-built survey of the Work as situated on the site; (6) delivery of executed releases (effective upon receipt of final payment) signed by all Subcontractors who may be entitled to a claim against Owner or the Project;

+(7) delivery of an executed release signed by Contractor discharging and waiving all claims, damages, causes of action, and/or suits which Contractor may have against Owner or Owner's property relating to the Project or the Work effective upon receipt of the final payment; (8) an affidavit that payrolls, bills for materials and equipment, and other indebtedness connected with the Work for which the Owner or the Owner's property might be responsible or encumbered (less amounts withheld by Owner) have been paid or otherwise satisfied; (9) a certificate evidencing that insurance required by the Contract Documents to remain in force after final payment is currently in effect and will not be canceled or allowed to expire until at least 30 days' prior written notice has been given to the Owner; (10) a written statement that the Contractor knows of no substantial reason that the insurance will not be renewable to cover the period required by the Contract Documents; (11) consent of surety, if any, to final payment; and (12), if required by the Owner, other data establishing payment or satisfaction of obligations, such as receipts, releases and waivers of liens, claims, security interests or encumbrances arising out of the Contract, to the extent and in such form as may be designated by the Owner.
 If a Subcontractor refuses to furnish a release or waiver required by the Owner, the Contractor may furnish a bond satisfactory to the Owner to indemnify the Owner against such lien.
 If such lien remains unsatisfied after payments are made, the Contractor shall refund to the Owner all money that the Owner may be compelled to pay in discharging such lien, including all costs and reasonable attorneys' fees.